obinnadaniel/obinnadaniel/README.md

 - 📫 How to reach Me: ...📧Obinnadaniel30@yahoo.com
 - 😄 Pronouns: ...What if our universe was just a Code🖥
 - ⚡ Fun fact: ...✈🛸💎
-- Am Obinna Daniel a Web Developer💎
+-
--->I Code Anything⭐
+--> Am Obinna Daniel a Web Developer💎

 - 🔭 I'm currently working on ...
 React
 - 🌱 I'm currently learning ...C#_